Travelers Championship: A hole-by-hole guide to TPC River Highlands

 TPC River Highlands is home to one of the PGA Tour's iconic holes: the drivable par-4 15th, which delivers drama at a critical point in the round every single year.

-(UPDATED: June, 2025.)
+(UPDATED: June, 2026.)

-When basketball season ends, the Nutmeg State turns to golf, both as players and enthusiastic spectators.
+As soon as basketball season ends, the Nutmeg State turns to golf, both as players and enthusiastic spectators.
 The PGA Tour has played here since 1952 - for the first 30 years at Wethersfield Country Club before moving to Cromwell, smack-dab in the center of the state.

 TPC River Highlands is one of the best venues in professional golf.
-Among PGA Tour events, only the Waste Management Phoenix Open draws more fans each year on average
+Among PGA Tour events, only the Waste Management Phoenix Open draws more fans each year on average.

 At just 6,844 yards from the tips, playing to a par of 70, TPC River Highlands is one of the shortest courses the Tour visits each year.
 Historically, it has provided a varied test, favoring no particular style of play over the other.
 Long hitters like Xander Schauffele (2022), Dustin Johnson (2020) and Bubba Watson (2010, 2015, 2018) have won there, but so have tacticians like Chez Reavie (2019), Ken Duke (2013) and Brad Faxon (2005).
 The 2024 edition, where Scottie Scheffler beat Tom Kim in a playoff, exemplifies River Highlands' admirably style-agnostic design.